-The National PTA (Parent Teacher Association) is trying to overcome the barriers to participating in cities with their Every Child in Focus Campaign.
-Each month, it addresses another issue with suggestions for schools to make involvement easier for every type of family.
+The National PTA (Parent Teacher Association) aims to overcome the barriers with its Every Child in Focus Campaign.
+Each month, it addresses issues with suggestions for schools to make involvement easier for every type of family.

-“We’re trying to bring on those parents to get them more engaged,” says Otha Thornton, National PTA president.
-"We look at different ways of communication, and we are continuing to try to reach out.”
+“We’re trying to bring on those parents to get them more engaged,” says Otha Thornton, past president of the National PTA.
+“We look at different ways of communication, and we are continuing to try to reach out.”

-As challenging as it can be to find a way to volunteer, Detroit parents are stepping up to make their children’s school a better place.
+Are you looking at your schedule and asking yourself, “How can I volunteer?”
+As challenging as it can be to find ways to volunteer at your child’s school, Detroit parents are stepping up to make their children’s school a better place.
 Here’s how they do it.

 She suggests anyone who can help young people get started on a career path try to get their company’s blessing to do so.
 Many companies want to offer externships or find other ways to recruit underrepresented young people as a way to cast the widest possible net for talent, she says, and are receptive to ideas parents might have.

-Waldorf School in Detroit assigns parent volunteers as class captains to get the word out about volunteer opportunities.
-One of those volunteers is Chris Reilly.
+Detroit Waldorf School assigns parent volunteers as class captains to get the word out about volunteer opportunities.
+Chris Reilly has been one of those volunteers.
 He’s helped with several construction projects around the school, including tearing out the old science labs and replacing the tops of desks.

-For him, it's a way to show gratitude to the school’s sole maintenance worker by helping make his job easier – and to give back to the school itself because, like many students’ families here, they pay tuition based on their income instead of the full price.
+For him, it was a way to show gratitude to the school’s sole maintenance worker by helping make his job easier – and to give back to the school itself because, like many students’ families here, they paid tuition based on their income instead of the full price.

 “It doesn’t matter if it’s public or private; there’s just never enough money to compensate the people that work with our children on a level commensurate with the level of work they do and the importance of the job that they do,” he says.
 “It’s a way of putting gratitude into action.”

-He says there’s also a sense of pride in walking his kids into school every day and seeing something he fixed.
-And volunteering has created a network of fellow dads – there's a group of six or seven fathers who get together for dinner every month.
+He says there’s also a sense of pride in walking his kids into school and seeing something he fixed.
+And volunteering created a network of fellow dads – a group of six or seven fathers got together for dinner every month.

 “In the end, it tells kids that I value education because they saw that I volunteer,” he says.

-“I have been really searching for an alternative to education for my daughter for the last two years,” she says.
-"We’ve been ready for Boggs – when I knew it was opening this fall, I said ‘Whatever needs to be done, I am willing to do.'”
+“I have been really searching for an alternative to education for my daughter for the last two years,” she said at the time.
+“We’ve been ready for Boggs – when I knew it was opening, I said ‘Whatever needs to be done, I am willing to do.'”

 “I could come in and volunteer in my children’s classrooms, or I could organize a program to get in and help,” she says.
 “The better an education any child could get, the better off we all are.”